Learning Abroad Center

 Purpose

-• Assist students in easing the financial burden of studying abroad
+• Reduce the financial barrier of study abroad

-The Study Abroad Scholarship has the broadest eligibility requirements of all our scholarships.
-This scholarship is not need or merit-based, and awards are granted on the strength of a student’s essay.
+The Liftoff Study Abroad Scholarship has the broadest eligibility requirements of all our scholarships.
+This scholarship is not need- or merit-based, and awards are granted solely on the strength of a student’s essay.

 Eligibility Requirements